-The Pathogen Regulation Directorate administers and enforces the HPTA and the HPIR, and provides training and tools to promote safer biosafety practices and more secure laboratory environments.
+The Centre for Biosecurity administers and enforces the HPTA and the HPIR, and provides training and tools to promote safer biosafety practices and more secure laboratory environments.
 These responsibilities, outlined below, contribute to the Agency’s ongoing efforts to anticipate and respond to public health challenges and protect the health, safety and security of Canadians.

 The Office of Biosafety (OBS) was established within Health Canada in 1980.
 Its mission was to carry out effective, evidence-based biosafety interventions on a national basis through regulatory control, surveillance, applied research, and timely dissemination of information.
 In June 2000, the OBS was amalgamated into the Office of Laboratory Security (OLS) within the Centre for Emergency Preparedness and Response at Health Canada.
 Responsibility for the safety program of Health Canada’s laboratories, a network of 10 sites across the country providing specialized testing and research, was transferred to the OLS in November 2000.

 To strengthen its ability to protect the health and safety of Canadians, in September 2004 the Government of Canada established a new Public Health Agency of Canada and appointed a Chief Public Health Officer, Dr. David Butler-Jones.
-The creation of the Agency and the subsequent establishment of the Pathogen Regulation Directorate marked the beginning of a new approach to federal leadership and collaboration with provinces and territories on public health and human pathogen regulation.
+The creation of the Agency and the subsequent establishment of the Centre for Biosecurity (formerly the Pathogen Regulation Directorate) marked the beginning of a new approach to federal leadership and collaboration with provinces and territories on public health and human pathogen regulation.

-For more information about the work of the Public Health Agency of Canada and the Pathogen Regulation Directorate, please call (613) 957-1779 or send an e-mail to firstname.lastname@example.org.
+For more information about the work of the Public Health Agency of Canada and the Centre for Biosecurity, please call (613) 957-1779 or send an e-mail to firstname.lastname@example.org.